aivesoft/aivesoft-jekyll-theme/README.md

   - `google-analytics.html` &mdash; Inserts Google Analytics module (active only in production environment).
   - `head.html` &mdash; Code-block that defines the `<head></head>` in *default* layout.
   - `header.html` &mdash; Defines the site's main header section.
 By default, pages with a defined `title` attribute will have links displayed here.
-  - `social.html` &mdash; Renders social-media icons based on the `minima:social_links` data in the config file.
+  - `social.html` &mdash; Renders social-media icons based on the `aivesoft-jekyll-theme:social_links` data in the config file.

 ### Sass

 Refers to `.scss` files within the `_sass` directory that define the theme's styles.

-  - `minima.scss` &mdash; The core file imported by preprocessed `css/style.scss`, it defines the variable defaults for the theme and also further imports sass partials to supplement itself.
+  - `aivesoft-jekyll-theme.scss` &mdash; The core file imported by preprocessed `css/style.scss`, it defines the variable defaults for the theme and also further imports sass partials to supplement itself.
-  - `minima/_base.scss` &mdash; Resets and defines base styles for various HTML elements.
+  - `aivesoft-jekyll-theme/_base.scss` &mdash; Resets and defines base styles for various HTML elements.
-  - `minima/_layout.scss` &mdash; Defines the visual style for various layouts.
+  - `aivesoft-jekyll-theme/_layout.scss` &mdash; Defines the visual style for various layouts.
-  - `minima/_syntax-highlighting.scss` &mdash; Defines the styles for syntax-highlighting.
+  - `aivesoft-jekyll-theme/_syntax-highlighting.scss` &mdash; Defines the styles for syntax-highlighting.

 ### Assets